RuggedOdyssey/dinner/README.md

+# OK Gemini, what's for dinner?

-This is a Kotlin Multiplatform project targeting Android, iOS.
+This is the companion app for the talk titled `OK Gemini, what's for dinner?` It is a Kotlin Multiplatform project targeting Android, iOS.
+It uses multimodal Gemini LLM access to provide a grocery list and a recipe from a photo.

+Find the [slides](ok_gemini_slides.pdf) in the root directory/

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: